BESS, CAT(C), CSCS

 Avi completed his Bachelor of Exercise and Sport Science at the University of Manitoba and certified as an Athletic Therapist in 2006.
 After university, Avi gained experience working in the United States as an Athletic Therapist and Strength Coach for a number of professional hockey teams.
 He continued to practice rehabilitating sport related injuries by working 3 years in the Canadian Football League and volunteering time to work at international games.
 Avi has an abundance of knowledge and experience assessing and rehabilitating muscle, bone and joint related injuries.
 He continues to advance his skills through continuing education courses and has recently completed his Acupuncture and Myofascial Release certifications.

 Brad graduated from the University of Manitoba with a Bachelor of Kinesiology degree, majoring in Athletic Therapy.
 Brad spent two years working at Victory Therapy as a student before becoming a Certified Athletic Therapist in June 2014.
-During his time at university, Brad spent three seasons working with the Bison Men’s Basketball team.
+During his undergraduate degree, Brad spent three seasons working with the Bison Men’s Basketball team.
 Additionally, he gained valuable experience in professional sport spending two summers working with the Winnipeg Blue Bombers.
+While continuing to work at the clinic, Brad has returned to school to pursue his Master of Science in Kinesiology at the University of Manitoba.

-Outside of the clinic, Brad has worked as a teaching assistant at the University of Manitoba in the fields of anatomy and biomechanics.
-He also provides strength and conditioning sessions for a variety of sports teams across the city.
+Outside of the clinic, Brad works as a Research Assistant at the University of Manitoba and has worked as a Lab Instructor in the fields of anatomy and biomechanics.
+He has also provided strength and conditioning programs for a variety of sports teams across the city.
 Due to his passion for basketball and vast experience in the sport, Brad contains a unique level of knowledge when it comes to the rehabilitation and training of basketball athletes.

 Megan graduated from the University of Manitoba with a Bachelor of Kinesiology degree, majoring in Athletic Therapy.
 During her time there, she spent several semesters working at Victory Therapy as a student before successfully becoming a Certified Athletic Therapist in June 2015.
 Throughout her University career Megan worked three seasons with the Bison’s Men’s Hockey team where she was able to further her knowledge of assessment and rehabilitation.